 FAMILY PROJECT: Starting a Pollinator Garden

-Would you like to create a garden that attracts and supports butterflies, bees and other pollinators?
-Plant for them and they will come!
+Would you like to create a garden that attracts and supports butterflies, bees, and other pollinators?
+Grow the right plants and they will come!

 Have you ever considered planting a garden that attracts pollinators like butterflies and bees?
 You do not need to be a master gardener to grow a pollinator garden!
 All you need to get started is a little bit of sunny space, a simple garden plan, and a few native plants that are pollinator-friendly and easy to grow.
 Then watch the flowers grow and enjoy the butterflies and bees that come to visit.
 It’s sure to bring delight to the whole family—and benefit the environment too!

 As you may already know, bees, butterflies and other pollinators are crucial in supporting plant and animal biodiversity in our landscapes.
 Many birds are pollinators too, but like other wildlife, depend on plants, flowers, seeds and insects to survive.
 Biodiversity is critical to a healthy ecosystem, which all creatures depend on to survive and thrive—humans too!
 We can help improve biodiversity by growing pollinator garden spaces.
 In short, adding food and habitat plants to our gardens can nurture wildlife right in our yard.